This post may contain affiliate links. Please read our disclosure policy.

 substitutions

-For the full ingredient list for the cake, strawberries and whipped cream, please see the recipe card.
-Here are some notes on ingredients and how you might avoid other allergens:
+For the full ingredient list for this layered cake, strawberries and whipped cream, please see the recipe card.
+Here are some notes on the ingredients we use to make it all:

-• Vinegar: Adding a bit of white balsamic or white wine vinegar to the strawberries helps draw out their moisture.
-In its place, you can add a dash of salt to the strawberries with the sugar.
+• Vinegar: A bit of white balsamic or white wine vinegar to the strawberries helps draw out their moisture and enhance the flavor.

 yellow cake with 2 slices missing with thick layer of white whipped cream on top and sliced red strawberries on a white cake plate with a black background